rct/hass-mqtt-templates/FAQ_and_Motivation.md

 Where this becomes a problem is when devices have different intepreatations of  `state` or `contact_open`.
 It is complicated for cases (some security devices) where the way a device is used determines which fields should be used.

+## Why are there two sets of variable names such as `name` and `device_name_pretty`?

+Currently there is a level of indirection in the script that turns YAML names from the source file into longer more processed names that the generated Home Assistant config template uses.
+For example, the value of `name:` gets mapped into a Jinja2 variable called `device_name_pretty`.

+This is an area that needs more thought.
+But the reasons I implemented it this way are:

+* The ability to drive more than just Home Assistant configuration.
+* Recognizing that some target system specific processing might be needed.
+* Avoiding redundancy in the source data to get pretty and YAML safe names `Front Door` vs `front_door`

+For the PoC this is implmeneted in a quick and dirty function `process_honeywell`.

+This needs more thought about generalizing this but not turning this into too much of it's own DSL, etc.

 (@todo)